 This crisis has prompted a call for innovative and research-based approaches for addressing barriers to learning—going beyond explicitly academic interventions and exclusionary discipline practices—to address the learning challenges posed by problematic student behaviors and the methods adults use to respond to them.

-Through their Comprehensive School Safety Initiative, the National Institute of Justice (NIJ) is supporting community-driven, innovative solutions to the pervasive school safety issues plaguing our nation’s schools.
-In 2016, SRI International received a grant from NIJ to implement Project SECURE through a 4-year randomized controlled trial in partnership with the Student, Family and Community Support Department of the San Francisco Unified School District (SFUSD).
-The overarching goal of Project SECURE is to evaluate the impact of a multitiered evidence-based framework to strengthen the resilience of students who are the most vulnerable to disciplinary exclusion, gang involvement, and trauma.
-Project SECURE will implement a primary prevention program and trauma-informed intervention in a majority of the SFUSD elementary schools while developing a model for replication and expansion that reverses the negative trajectory and boosts the social-emotional and coping skills of all students.
+Through their Comprehensive School Safety Initiative, the National Institute of Justice (NIJ) funded community-driven, innovative solutions to the pervasive school safety issues plaguing our nation’s schools.
+In 2016, SRI International received a grant from NIJ to implement Project SECURE and a 4-year randomized controlled trial in partnership with a local school district.
+The overarching goal of Project SECURE was to evaluate the impact of a multitiered evidence-based framework to strengthen the resilience of students who are the most vulnerable to disciplinary exclusion, gang involvement, and trauma.
+Through Project SECURE, SRI and the school district implemented a primary prevention program and trauma-informed intervention in a majority of the district’s elementary schools while developing a model for replication and expansion that reverses the negative trajectory and boosts the social-emotional and coping skills of all students.

-Project SECURE will enhance the physical and emotional security of more than 10,000 students in 36 elementary schools in an urban SFUSD by increasing their Safety, Equity, Caring, Understanding, and Resilience.
-Guided by the principles of evidence-based, multitiered, and responsive support systems, Project SECURE will offer universal and targeted interventions (Second Step and Bounce Back, respectively) to enhance school climate and student resilience, improve students’ social-emotional skills, reduce bullying and other behavioral incidences, remediate the devastating effects of trauma, and increase equitable response to discipline and access to services.
+The goal of Project SECURE was to enhance the physical and emotional security of more than 10,000 students in 36 elementary schools in the urban school district by increasing their Safety, Equity, Caring, Understanding, and Resilience.
+Guided by the principles of evidence-based, multitiered, and responsive support systems, Project SECURE offered universal and targeted interventions (Second Step and Bounce Back, respectively) to enhance school climate and student resilience, improve students’ social-emotional skills, reduce bullying and other behavioral incidences, remediate the devastating effects of trauma, and increase equitable response to discipline and access to services.

-SRI Education’s primary objectives to meet this goal are to (1) support the implementation of Second Step, a universal-level intervention, in up to 36 elementary schools and provide teachers with training and consultation to establish restorative, culturally responsive, and trauma-informed learning environments; (2) support the implementation of Bounce Back, a secondary-level intervention, in up to 36 elementary schools with Grade 4-5 students who have experienced significant traumatic stress; and (3) enhance the existing Citywide Student Assistance Program to triage students and their families with tertiary-level needs and refer them to the appropriate community-based services.
+SRI Education’s primary objectives to meet this goal were to (1) support the implementation of Second Step, a universal-level intervention, in 36 elementary schools and provide teachers with training and consultation to establish restorative, culturally responsive, and trauma-informed learning environments; (2) support the implementation of Bounce Back, a secondary-level intervention, in 36 elementary schools with grade 4-5 students who have experienced significant traumatic stress; and (3) enhance the existing Citywide Student Assistance Program to triage students and their families with tertiary-level needs and refer them to the appropriate community-based services.

 Associated field of research